 The professional portfolio is an example of the student's knowledge and skills of the standards and dispositions required for certification.
 The portfolio is also a tool used to showcase the teacher candidate's abilities, creativity, and talents in the educator preparation program and is useful as an example of the student's potential for success in teaching.
+The portfolio will be turned in the semester before student teaching.

-- Professional Resume-Each student will compile information and documentation and produce a professional and employment- ready resume. (www.resumes-for-teachers.com) - Cover Letter-Each student will write and attach a professional cover letter to the resume. - Philosophy Essay-Each student will write a 2 page essay describing their personal beliefs, attitudes, and philosophy about the teaching profession and student academic success.
-This essay will be the first entry in the professional portfolio.
+- Professional Resume-Each student will compile information and documentation and produce a professional and employment- ready resume. - Cover Letter-Each student will write and attach a professional cover letter to the resume. - Philosophy Essay-Each student will write an essay describing their personal beliefs, attitudes, and philosophy about the teaching profession and student academic success.